Indian Companies in Canada

 While most companies show a single entity presence in the country, several technology and pharmaceutical companies reported having a number of subsidiaries to maximize investment impact and enhance proximity to their customer base.

-The sample size of almost 30 Indian companies that reported into the survey only points to a much higher investment amount on the ground, as the estimated number of Indian headquartered-companies present in Canada is close to 75-80.
+The sample size of 50 Indian companies that reported into the survey only points to a much higher investment amount on the ground, as the estimated number of Indian headquartered-companies present in Canada is close to 75-80.

 EMPLOYMENT GENERATION

-Other represented sectors include Financial Services, Food & Retail, and Energy and others.
+Other represented sectors include Energy, Financial Services, Food and Retail, and Mining.

 -Chandrajit Banerjee, Director General, CII